 - Seeking to continuously optimize the logistics of our raw material and final products.

 At RETAL, we are conscious that we are an important link in the value chain leading to plastic pollution.
 As such, we aim to actively contribute to the eradication of this problem by fostering a plastic circular economy by:

 - Whenever possible, proactively increasing the content of recycled resins in our products,

 - Contributing to plastic circular economy initiatives through partnerships with our stakeholders, and

 - Raising awareness among our employees on best practices to foster plastic recycling

 WASTE, WATER and EMISSIONS

-Although the RETAL Group’s operations have a very low impact on their local environment, we are committed to continuously:
+Although RETAL’s operations have a very low impact on their local environment, we are committed to continuously:

 - Reducing our waste and fostering recycling or reuse whenever possible,

 - Optimizing our water consumption and minimizing the level of contamination of our waste water, and